 Will I get a better service from a more expensive solicitor?

-We’d suggest that you shop around for a solicitor who you feel comfortable with, who charges a reasonable fee, and who gives you a level of assurance about the level of contact that you feel comfortable with.
+Higher fees don’t necessarily translate into a higher level of service, particularly in the legal profession where some firms prioritise expertise over customer service.
+We’d suggest that you shop around for a solicitor who you feel comfortable with, who charges a reasonable fee, and who gives you assurance about the level of contact you can expect.

 Can MOV8 Real Estate act as my Solicitor?